It seemed like just yesterday that we were bidding Cameron Bean good-bye as he left for California on a new adventure.

 "We are all working to make our transitions in life successful.
 And I am grateful to have such supportive friends and family (now on both coasts) to remind me 'life is a journey, not a destination.'"

 I know he started driving back Tuesday.
-I'm not sure when he start working, but he's already found a place to live.
+I'm not sure when he starts working, but he's already found a place to live.
 This time, he hired movers to bring his things back to Georgia.

 So welcome back, Cam.
 And be careful driving!